[Today’s post “Why I Want my Kids to Experience Shakespeare” was written by guest contributor Michelle Habrych.]

 Rita suggests easing into the Shakespearean language.
 There are plenty of retellings of his plays written for younger listeners.
 She always says that Shakespeare is meant to be read aloud, and recommends using helps to understand, such as No Fear Shakespeare.

-Don’t be afraid to teach Shakespeare.
+Don’t be afraid to teach your kids to experience Shakespeare.
 You may be surprised at how much your children enjoy it—and you will too!

 Michelle Habrych slept through her high school years of Shakespeare, but she is now excited to enjoy local productions of his works.
 She is grateful to Rita for bringing these works to life for her family.
 Michelle is a homeschooling mom of 2 teens.